← 10a Overview Submodule 10a - Orchestral Drugs 10a.3: Mescaline Cacti

 Hordenine & Tyramine

 Hordenine is a mild MAOI and sympathomimetic.
-Tyramine drives sympathomimetic effects — potentiates dopamine and norepinephrine release, causes vasoconstriction, GI activation.
+Tyramine drives sympathomimetic effects, potentiating dopamine and norepinephrine release, and causing vasoconstriction and GI activation.
 The "purge" associated with peyote ceremonies is substantially tyramine-induced, not a pure mescaline effect.

 Minor alkaloids